golacat/SoulBreakerForHTML5/README.md

-# hello-world
+# SoulBreakerForHTML5
-Hello world new project template.
+This is a HTML5 game project from same game for android ver.